What is OpenDreamKit

 The above pdf is the officially submitted one, up to the fixing of a couple unfortunate typos we noticed since then, and some refactoring of the deliverable during the negotiation phase with the EU.
+It also includes ammendments that have been negotiated later on with the EU.
+See the history of changes in the early pages for details.
 For a specific list of tasks, see Section 3.1.6, Work Package Descriptions.
 For budget details, see Section 3.4, Resources to be committed.

 Abstract of the project